the1lab/1lab/src/Cat/Base.lagda.md

 category](agda://Cat.Instances.Interval) $\left\{0 \le 1\right\}$
 amounts to a choice of morphism, we conclude that a functor $C \times
 \left\{0\le 1\right\} \to D$ is the same as a natural transformation $C
-\Rightarrow D$.
+\To D$.
 There is more to this correspondence: the [geometric realisation] of a natural transformation is a [homotopy in the topological sense].